HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 - Research and prototyping tasks SHOULD be modeled as Spikes.
 - Dependencies between components within a Sprint MUST be communicated between the respective teams and surfaced using [ZenHub Dependencies](https://help.zenhub.com/support/solutions/articles/43000010349).

-At the start of the Sprint, the single DCP Sprint Backlog can be reviewed by **PM** and **Technical Architecture** in their oversight roles.
+At the start of the Sprint, the single DCP Sprint Backlog can be reviewed by **PM** and the **Architecture Team** in their oversight roles.

 ### Sprint(ing)